 Disseminating Findings from a State-Wide Study of Service Delivery in Child Welfare Reunification.
-The purpose of this project is to disseminate findings from a study funded by the California Social Work Education Center that used a state-wide survey, county outcome data, and interview data to 1) identify current models of reunification services delivery; 2) determine their association with improved outcomes; and 3) explore promising models.
-Results will contribute to efforts to improve service delivery for reunifying parents and improve outcomes for children and families.
+Dissemination of findings from a study using a state-wide survey, county outcome data, and interview data to identify promising models of reunification services delivery.

 - Lili Luo, SLIS

 Enhancing Practitioner Research: Analyzing Existing Research Trends to Improve Research Education.
-Through a critical content analysis of LIS journal articles in the past decade, this study will identify the topics, trends, methods, strengths, and weaknesses of practitioner research.
-With that knowledge, educators and practitioners will be able to critically reflect on methodological designs, gain knowledge regarding best practices and common pitfalls in practitioner research, identify research trends, and make more informed decisions when providing training and education to practitioners.
-Ultimately, findings will help practitioners accomplish their research objectives and create new knowledge that improves library services.
+A study to identify the topics, trends, methods, strengths, and weaknesses of practitioner research in order to help practitioners accomplish their research objectives and create new knowledge that improves library services.